SmolakK/HuMobi/README.md

 ```
 stops = stop_detection(df_sel, distance_condition=300, time_condition='10min')
 ```
-For details on the algorithm see mentioned publication.
+For details on the algorithm see the mentioned publication.
 There are two parameters to adjust:
 * `distance_condition` (here it is 300 metres) - always expressed in metres
 * `time_condition` (here it is 10 minutes).